telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-saleshub/home-page/kendo-saleshub-orders-grid.md

 ### Define Columns

-The example below declares what columns the Grid needs to have.
+The following example declares what columns the Grid needs to have.

 ###### Example